Generating Synthetic Mixed-type Longitudinal Electronic Health Records for Artificial Intelligent Applications: Results

 \subsection{Privacy risk evaluation}

 Patient privacy is a major concern with regards to sharing electronic health records in any means.
-Although generative models overcome the explicit one-to-one mapping towards the underlying original data (in contrast to data anonymisation), GAN could potentially raise privacy concerns of information leakage if they simply ``memorise'' the training data.
+Generative models can overcome the explicit one-to-one mapping towards the underlying original data in contrast to data anonymisation.
+However, GAN could potentially raise privacy concerns of information leakage if they simply ``memorise'' the training data, or synthesize samples nearly identical to the real samples (often due to mode collapse).
 In that case, sensitive medical information (e.g. national insurance number) belonging to a specific patient used in training GANs can be retrieved during the generative stage, thus posing challenges for preserving privacy in downstream applications.

-In this section, we first quantify the vulnerability of EHR-M-GAN to adversary's \textbf{membership inference attacks}, also known as presence disclosure \citep{hayes2019logan, chen2020gan}.
-The threat model is implemented under the membership inference for GANs in the \textit{black-box settings} \citep{hayes2019logan}.
+In this section, we first quantify the vulnerability of EHR-M-GAN to adversary's \textbf{membership inference attacks}, also known as presence disclosure \cite{hayes2019logan, chen2020gan}.
+The threat model is implemented under the membership inference for GANs in the \textit{black-box settings} \cite{hayes2019logan}.
 The attacker is assumed to possess complete knowledge of all the patient records set $P$, where a subset from $P$ further is used to train GANs.
 During the experiment, the number of samples in the subset for training EHR-M-GAN are varied to investigate the impact of the availability of training data on the success of the attacker (see Figure \ref{fig_privacy1}).
 By observing the synthetic patient records from EHR-M-GAN, the adversary's goal is to determine whether a single known record $x$ in the patient record set $P$ is from the data used in training EHR-M-GAN.
+If EHR-M-GAN simply "memorises" the training data and can only generate synthetic samples (nearly) identical to the real samples, it would be straightforward for the adversary to identify samples that are used as training data.
 Determined by whether the attacker can correctly infer a given record is \textit{in} or \textit{not in} GAN's training, the accuracy and recall can be calculated.